 The waiver application process is not, however, open to all applicants.
 This is different than saying that some applications will ultimately be denied.
-The point is that some categories of inadmissible applicants are not allowed to apply for a waiver at all, as a matter of law, including those who are inadmissible because they:
+The point is that some categories of inadmissible applicants are not allowed to apply for a waiver in the first place, as a matter of law, including people who are inadmissible because they:

 - have a history of drug abuse or addiction